 - Collecting abstract papers and offering an abstract review tool if the event is an academic conference,

 - Creating an event program

-- Creating and offer an event mobile app,
+- Creating and offering an event mobile app,

-- Reporting and following event registrations, bookings and payments realtime,
+- Reporting and following event registrations, bookings and payments in realtime,

 - Designing and printing conference badges for participants,